SUBJECT: JROTC Information Paper for Cadets and Their Parents/Guardians

 Participation (Class, Drill, Fitness) – 20%

 1. Cadets are required to have an easily maintained haircut that is within JROTC standards.
-We expect all cadets to meet haircut standards by August 31, 2023.
-Failure to maintain a proper hair cut can result in both a reduction in grade, but also prohibition from being selected to participate in certain events in which JROTC is involved (i.e. parking details, community service, etc.)
+We expect all cadets to meet haircut standards by August 31, 2025.
+Failure to maintain a proper hair cut can result in both a reduction in grade, but also prohibition from being selected to participate in certain events in which JROTC is involved (i.e. parking details, community service, etc.) Failure to comply will result in disenrollment from the program.

 Females: Hairstyles will be of natural color at all times, and while in uniform, will